 This is an organic feature of opportunism in our ranks.
 Another phase of this opportunistic, narrow basis of the Foster-Cannon group is its theory of the party bowing before the spontaneity of the masses.
-"There is no conscious mass demand for a class farmer-labor party.
-Therefore, the Communists CANNOT AND SHOULD NOT agitate for such a party and MUST NOT utilize this slogan."
+"There is no conscious mass demand for a class farmerlabor party.
+Therefore, the Communists CANNOT AND SHOULD NOT agitate for such a party and MUST NOT utilize that slogan."
 This is the burden of the song that the Foster group is singing in the present party controversy.

-Dawes' Plan and Masses.
+Dawes Plan and the Masses.

-In the ranks of the American workers there is at this moment no burning hatred of or conscious mass oppositon to the Dawes' plan.
-Therefore, in the eyes of the Foster group it is folly for the central executive committee to attempt to work out a program of action based on the C. I. policy on the Dawes' scheme which will serve to arouse such hatred thru enthusing these masses in the United States with some Communist consciousness.
+In the ranks of the American workers there is at this moment no burning hatred of or conscious mass opposition to the Dawes Plan.
+Therefore, in the eyes of the Foster group it is folly for the Central Executive Committee to attempt to work out a program of action based on the CI policy on the Dawes scheme which will serve to arouse such hatred through enthusing these masses in the United States with some Communist consciousness.